ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

         - with these 2 exclude flags, this is logical OR, so if test has one of the tags or both, it's excluded `sbt 'project foo' 'testOnly -- -z "some partial string in desc"'`
-        - with these 2 exclude flags, this is logical OR, so if test has one of the tags or both, it's excluded `sbt 'show Test/dependencyClasspath'`
+        - with these 2 exclude flags, this is logical OR, so if test has one of the tags or both, it's excluded
-        - show order of which jars are loaded for project `Test`

 ## AUTOMATION TESTING